-The consultation was open to all sector stakeholders - kura, kura hapori, peak bodies, national organisations, subject associations, advisory groups, whānau, hapū, and iwi.
+The consultation was open to all sector stakeholders - kura, hapori kura, peak bodies, national organisations, subject associations, advisory groups, whānau, hapū, and iwi.

-In September, we invited all sector stakeholders with an interest in the Te Marautanga o Aotearoa redesign, and Pāngarau, their insights and feedback to jointly progress the draft wāhanga ako content as it is brought to life in every school and kura from 2025.
+In September 2024, we invited all sector stakeholders with an interest in the Te Marautanga o Aotearoa redesign, and Pāngarau, to provide their insights and feedback to jointly progress the draft wāhanga ako content as it is brought to life in every kura and Māori medium setting from 2025.

-We provided support for kura and kura hapori to engage with the draft wāhanga ako and to discuss it within their communities.
+We provided support for kura and hapori kura to engage with the draft wāhanga ako and to discuss it within their communities.
 A survey was also available to capture the voice of kura and kura hapori.

 Our survey feedback was independently analysed and reported back to us by the New Zealand Council for Educational Research (NZCER).
-Analysis of feedback from our kanohi ki te kanohi and online engagements was delivered by Core Education.
+Analysis of feedback from our kanohi ki te kanohi and online engagements was delivered by Tātai Aho Rau Core Education.